LucasParfitt/Weaponised-Design/README.md

 # Weaponised Design

-> Examining how the online age has built, and weaponised, a new generation of designers.
+> Examining how the online age has built, **and weaponised**, a new generation of designers.

 *The pen was never my weapon of choice.
 I have been born into a world now a far cry from what design once was.
 My father is a graphic designer.
 He would tell me of his time in Art School almost 40 years ago.
 A time in which design was far more black and white, a time in which design was an artform and not merely a means of creating propaganda.
 Before computers, before phones, before bluetooth-enabled sentient hoovers and touch-screen fridges, designers relied on pen, paper and scalpels to produce elaborate pieces of design spanning from leaflets to bus wraps.
 God did it sound boring.*